 - Bordetella – If this is the dog’s first bordetella vaccination, it must be given 2 weeks prior to boarding.
-After that, bodetella must be renewed every 6 months.
-If the vaccination is given at the time of the previous vaccination expiring, at least 24 hours prior to check-in if the dog has previously been immunized.
+After that, Bordetella must be renewed every 6 months.
+If the vaccination is given at the time of the previous vaccination expiring, it must be given at least 24 hours prior to check-in.
 Our protocol of every 6 months is consistent with boarding industry best practices, and is required, even if your veterinarian’s protocol is different.

 What vaccinations do you require for my cat?

 - Rabies – required once every three years

 What if my pet is not current on one or all of his vaccinations?

 For the safety of all our patrons, we can not accept any pet that does not have current vaccinations.
 For your convenience you can email us at email@example.com fax us at 847-381-3779 or have your vet fax vaccination records to us prior to your pet’s stay with us.

 Of course!
 We can give any form of non-injectable medications as specified.
 Please make sure all medication is clearly labeled and dosage instructions are included.